 Students do not have to take a computer class.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Phoenix College has distance learning options for students who are interested in taking classes online.

 ✅ Phoenix College offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-Phoenix College offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
+✅ Phoenix College offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
 The Freshman Honors college provides a rich curriculum for highly-motivated first-year students.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Phoenix College does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While Phoenix College does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every university.
+Each branch of the miltary has its own ROTC program, but not every program is available at every school.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Phoenix College has an Army ROTC program, an Air Force ROTC program and a Navy ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at Phoenix College include:

 Tuition and Fees

-Claim your page to customize your profile and connect with students!Claim Free Account
+Claim your page to customize your profile and connect with students!

 Want to find money for school that doesn’t need to be paid back?
-Access insights and advice on how to search and apply for scholarships!Find Scholarships
+Access insights and advice on how to search and apply for scholarships!

-Connect with the world's largest college forum for candid, authentic discussion.Join the Conversation
+Connect with the world's largest college forum for candid, authentic discussion.